Generic selectors

 The Trinity is an old idea; however, it is not as old as the teachings of Jesus Christ when He was flesh.
 Neither does it arise during the lifetimes of the apostles who never thought the Holy Spirit worthy of praise or worship.
 In fact, the Holy Spirit is first mentioned in Genesis; so the idea that it is a third being in the Elohim Godhead that was conceived about the third century A.D. makes it a very recent idea and one that significantly strayed from ancient understanding and writings, especially in the Bible.

 Moreover, the many formulations that define a Trinity must, as a matter of course, redefine God the Father and Jesus Christ.
-For example, one of the earliest teachings proffered that God was a “changeable creature”[4], which completely ignores the claims of God who stated, “I change not” (Malachi 3:6) and “Jesus Christ is the same yesterday, and today, and forever” (Hebrews 13:8).
+For example, one of the earliest teachings proffered that God was a changeable creature[4], which completely ignores the claims of God who stated, “I do not change” (Mal.
+3:6) and “Jesus Christ is the same yesterday, and today, and forever” (Heb.
+13:8).
 Another embarrassing problem deals with how the Holy Spirit can be within someone while not obfuscating their identity and freedom of choice.
 This is especially vivid in the confusion that must arise surrounding the birth and death of Jesus Christ—who was His father and who was sacrificed if the Holy Spirit is a living being?

 DEFINITION: A living being, whether spirit or flesh, is one that possesses independent thought and emotion, an ability to communicate, a capacity for reasoning, the wherewithal to make choices, and moral and ethical discernment.
 (The phrase “living being” is used throughout according to this definition.)